ValenceElectron/dynamate/README.md

       - a comma separated array of floats, no spaces between.
       - these are xyz-coordinates.
       - the orthogonal perspective disregards the Z-value.
 X and Y are limited to between -5.0 and 5.0.
+    - scale:1.0
+      - takes a float.
+      - this scales the object up if greater than 1.0, and scales it down if less than 1.0.
     - vertexShader:shaders/vertShader.glsl
       - this is the filepath to a GLSL shader. the parent directory is your scene folder within "dynamate/scenes"
     - fragmentShader:shaders/fragShader.glsl